Trump's civil fraud trial in New York begins Monday. Here's what to know about the case.

 Will Trump attend the trial?

-Trump expects to attend at least the first day of the civil trial, sources with knowledge of Trump's plan say.
+Trump plans to attend at least the first day of the civil trial.

+"I'm going to Court tomorrow morning to fight for my name and reputation," he posted Sunday night on his Truth Social platform.
+"THIS WHOLE CASE IS SHAM!!!" he wrote, lashing out at the prosecutor and judge.
+"See you in Court — Monday morning."

 Trump's intention was first revealed in a court filing related to a separate case: Trump's lawsuit against his former lawyer and fixer, Michael Cohen.
 The judge in that case noted that Trump had asked to postpone a scheduled Oct.
 3 deposition because it would conflict with his plans to attend the first week of this trial.